dev-guy/CommandStudio/webapp/studio/ai/dev.md

 - Test the application by going to http://localhost:5173/
 - Run "npm lint" after making any code changes and fiz all errors and warnings
-- Run "npm test" after naking any code changes
+- Run "npm test" after making any code changes